asreview/asreview/docs/source/10minutes_asreview.rst

 Wrapping up the Automated Systematic Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ASReview software will keep presenting abstracts.
-When you feel like
+The longer you continue reading, the better the model will
+understand your review requirements, and the less likely any important papers
-you have read enough, you can quit by pressing ``S``.
+are left not reviewed.
+You can stop reading abstracts at any time, by pressing ``S``.

+You can view the results by using the 'export to csv' option after stopping your review.
+Papers are ordered first by review order and for those not reviewed by likeliness of inclusion (most likely first).

 The results of your Automated Systematic Review can be found in the
 ``results.log`` file.
 You can open this file by running